-As noted previous, the next major lower level was again the Negated early November 170.50 major weekly channel DOWN Break apparent on the weekly chart (through last Friday http://bit.ly/37ljPJO) with a Tolerance to the 170.00 'big penny'.
+As noted previous, the next major lower level was again the Negated early November 170.50 major weekly channel DOWN Break apparent on the weekly chart (http://bit.ly/38xe8ZR now updated to reflect the February 14th weekly Close) with a Tolerance to the 170.00 'big penny'.
 The holiday period weakness left that retested, and it remains critical for the overall trend.
 And if it needed any reinforcement, note that on the recent 'haven' rally the MARCH BUND FUTURE failed right up near the still important 173.25 area, as it also did back in early December.

-That said, after the subsequent sharp selloff it recovered on last week's soft inflation data, even back somewhat above the top of the 171.50-.00 range yet with the 173.25 area still the more major resistance.
+That said, after the subsequent sharp selloff it recovered on recent soft inflation data, even back above the top of the 171.50-.00 range.
+173.25 area remained the more major resistance it has also now surged above, with higher interim resistance at 174.00 but the major resistance not until that 175.00 area failed support.
+And note how despite the US EQUITIES strength it has not aggressively tested the overrun 173.25 resistance (now support.)
 For the JUNE T-NOTE FUTURE the more prominent 124-00/-06 historic congestion remained the key area it pushed above more definitively into mid-May on trade worries.
 Next resistance above 124-00/-06 was the 125-00 area broadest down trend resistance directly derived from the overall trend trajectory from that 2016 high.